-Find out about Germany's forms of research locations: universities, universities of applied sciences, non-university institutes, companies and Federal as well as Länder Institutions.
-Profiles of each type of research performing organisation can be found here.
+Find out about Germany’s different types of research institutions: universities, universities of applied sciences, non-university institutes, companies and federal as well as state (“Länder”) institutions.
+Profiles of each type of research organisation can be found here.

-Germany is home to approx. 390 universities which offer the entire range of disciplines.
-Academic formation is characterised by a close link between education and research.
-This principle has a long tradition and was coined by Wilhelm von Humboldt (1767-1835), philosopher and founder of Humboldt University in Berlin.
+Germany is home to approx. 390 higher education institutions which offer the entire range of disciplines.
+The German higher education system is characterised by a close link between teaching, learning and research.
+This principle has a long tradition and was formulated by Wilhelm von Humboldt (1767-1835), philosopher and founder of Humboldt University in Berlin.

 The Fraunhofer-Gesellschaft conducts applied research for private as well as public enterprises and for the general benefit of the public.
-It has more than 80 units overall, including 60 Fraunhofer Institutes in Germany, and is the largest organisation for applied research in Europe.
+It has 66 Fraunhofer Institutes and research facilities in Germany, and is the largest organisation for applied research in Europe.

 More Helmholtz Association

-The Gottfried Wilhelm Leibniz Scientific Community (WGL), known as the Leibniz Association, is the umbrella organisation for 87 research institutions which address scientific issues of importance to society as a whole.
-It stands out for its enormous diversity of themes addressed by the institutes.
+The Leibniz Association is the umbrella organisation for 86 research institutes which address scientific issues of importance to society as a whole.
+It stands out for the wide range of research themes addressed by its institutes.

 More Leibniz Association

-The Max Planck Society (MPG) is an independent, non-profit research organisation named after the world-famous physicist Max Planck (1858 - 1947).
-Primarily, the MPG performs basic research in natural science as well as in humanities, thus complementing research projects at universities.
+The Max Planck Society (MPG) is an independent, non-profit research organisation named after the world-famous physicist Max Planck (1858-1947).
+Primarily, the MPG performs basic research in the natural sciences, life sciences, humanities and social sciences, thus complementing research projects at universities.

 More Max Planck Society

-The main function of the German academies of science is to provide guidance and advice to policymakers and society as a whole relating to general and specific issues of science, including emerging issues.
+The functions of German academies of sciences and humanities include providing guidance and advice to policymakers and society as a whole relating to general and specific issues of science and the humanities, including emerging issues.

-The Federal Government funds 41 research institutes that the Federal Ministries are in charge of.
-This departmental research is always directly related to the activity fields of a ministry.
-Its main task is to support the respective Federal Ministry’s activities and to provide the necessary scientific basis for the execution of sovereign tasks.
+The Federal Government funds 40 research institutes that are run by the Federal Ministries.
+This departmental research is always directly related to the respective ministry’s field of activity.
+Its main task is to support the ministry’s activities and to provide the necessary scientific basis for the execution of government measures.

 More Federal Institutions

-The Federal States of Germany (Länder) act as research funding bodies, but they also run several research institutions which contribute to supporting the research activities of the Länder.
-There are more than 100 institutes covering a broad range of research areas.
+The German federal states (“Länder”) do not only act as research funding bodies, but also run several research institutions that support state research activities.
+There are 130 institutes covering a broad range of research areas.